Content Map Terms

 Shares confidential outreach services such as counselling, cultural supports, wellness programs, and a support line.
 Available Monday to Friday, 8 am and 8 pm, and between 10 am and 2 pm on weekends and holidays:

-Supports for youth, young adults and families
+Supports for young people and families

 BC Children's Hospital - Mental Health Services